 Two new wings were built onto the existing administration block in 1968, providing amongst other facilities, a new 175-seater restaurant and bar.

-By early 1976 and following a £1m safety plan presented to the States of Jersey, the airport had a 6,000ft runway with a 500ft safety area at the western area.
+By early 1976 and following a £1 million safety plan presented to the States of Jersey, the Airport had a 6,000ft runway with a 500ft safety area at the western area.
 The number of passengers using Jersey Airport in August 1975 was 104,085.
 In 1978 a mini-price war raged with cut-price fares encouraging people to come to Jersey.
 Improvements continued with plans to build a new passenger pier.

 Plans to build an up-to-date and larger airport to accommodate the increasingly growing number of arriving passengers, continued to dominate the 1990s.
-In 1994 figures revealed that between £15m and £17m was needed to redevelop the airport site.
-The requirement for new security measurements following the Lockerbie disaster as well as passengers having to wait in a large marquee erected outside the building when planes were delayed by fog supported the argument for new enlarged facilities.
+In 1994 figures revealed that between £15 million and £17 million was needed to redevelop the airport site.
+The requirement for new security measurements following the Lockerbie disaster, as well as passengers having to wait in a large marquee erected outside the building when planes were delayed by fog, supported the argument for new enlarged facilities.

 A modern extension to complement the original 1937 main building was opened in 1997, providing more space and better facilities for departing passengers.
-Amongst the airlines that made use of the new facilities was British Airways, who have long been associated with flights to and from the Island.
+Amongst the airlines making use of the new facilities was British Airways, which has long been associated with flights to and from Jersey.

-In the 90s, as well as serving both Gatwick and Heathrow, BA was able to offer passengers direct flights to other UK cities as well as introducing a Jersey to Paris service in 1994.
-Air UK was flying to the south coast as well as to other airports further north, while Jersey European (later to become Flybe) were offering direct flights between Jersey and Ireland.
+In the 90s, as well as serving both Gatwick and Heathrow, British Airways was able to offer passengers direct flights to other UK cities, as well as introducing a Jersey to Paris service in 1994.
+Air UK was flying to the south coast as well as to other airports further north, while Jersey European (later to become Flybe) was offering direct flights between Jersey and Ireland.

-Looking to the future – A dynamic route development programme was implemented at Jersey Airport in 2006, which despite the difficult times facing the global aviation industry, has seen significant growth with the introduction of new routes and airlines, including low cost carriers including easyJet, jet2.com and Air Berlin.
+Entering a new century and looking to the future, a dynamic route development programme was implemented at Jersey Airport in 2006, which, despite the difficult times facing the global aviation industry, saw significant growth with the introduction of new routes and airlines, including low cost carriers such as easyJet, jet2.com and Air Berlin.

-Since 2007 a major programme of capital works has also been undertaken, including the resurfacing and re-profiling of the airport’s runway (2008/2009).
-A major redevelopment of the airside departures lounge was completed during the summer 2009, enhancing the passenger journey experience whilst at the same time offering a more positive lasting impression of the Island for departing passengers.
+Since 2007, a major programme of capital works was undertaken, including the resurfacing and re-profiling of the airport’s runway (2008/2009).
+A major redevelopment of the airside departures lounge was completed during the summer 2009, enhancing the passenger journey experience, whilst at the same time offering a more positive lasting impression of the Island for departing passengers.